OfficeDev/open-xml-docs/docs/how-to-delete-a-slide-from-a-presentation.md

 ## Getting a Presentation Object

-In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.PresentationDocument"><span class="nolink">PresentationDocument</span></span> class represents a presentation document package.
-To work with a presentation document, first create an instance of the <span class="keyword">PresentationDocument</span> class, and then work with that instance.
+In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.PresentationDocument">**PresentationDocument**** class represents a presentation document package.
+To work with a presentation document, first create an instance of the **PresentationDocument** class, and then work with that instance.
 To create the class instance from the document call one of the **Open** method overloads.
-The code in this topic uses the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open(System.String,System.Boolean)"><span class="nolink">PresentationDocument.Open(String, Boolean)</span></span>
-method, which takes a file path as the first parameter to specify the file to open, and a Boolean value as the second parameter to specify whether a document is editable.
-Set this second parameter to <span class="keyword">false</span> to open the file for read-only access, or **true** if you want to open the file for read/write access.
+The code in this topic uses the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open(System.String,System.Boolean)">**PresentationDocument.Open(String, Boolean)**** method, which takes a file path as the first parameter to specify the file to open, and a Boolean value as the second parameter to specify whether a document is editable.
+Set this second parameter to **false** to open the file for read-only access, or **true** if you want to open the file for read/write access.
 The code in this topic opens the file twice, once to count the number of slides and once to delete a specific slide.
 When you count the number of slides in a presentation, it is best to open the file for read-only access to protect the file against accidental writing.
 The following **using** statement opens the file for read-only access.
-In this code example, the <span class="keyword">presentationFile</span> parameter is a string that represents the path for the file from which you want to open the document.
+In this code example, the **presentationFile** parameter is a string that represents the path for the file from which you want to open the document.